evermoredev/everpaste/README.md

 sudo apt install nodejs
 # Install build tools and postgresql
 sudo apt-get install build-essential postgresql postgresql-contrib
+# Make sure to create a user and set the user password for the database
 ```

 Set up your database and then copy `server/config/config.example.js` to `server/config/config.js`, `client/config/config.example.js` to `client/config/config.js` and alter the fields as necessary.